gSchool/story-writing/README.md

 Even in the same role, different people interact with software in different ways.
 A power user may want lots of keyboard shortcuts.
 A casual user may want a lot of intuitive, hand-holdy forms of guidance.
 Handicapped/disabled users may need very different ways of interacting with the system, even though they are doing the same tasks as other users.

-- **Split by target device**

-You can’t assume that users are interacting with your system using a standard desktop.
-Various smartphones and other devices need to be considered in your stories.
-Splitting stories by device can provide a more natural experience for your users.

 ### Split Conditions

 When a story has multiple items listed in the 'what' category, consider making each a separate story.
 When you see words like "and" or "or" ask yourself, are all these necessary right now?